-On September 2, 2022, our existing \$90 million debt facility was refinanced to provide an additional \$60 million in available credit, taking the total facility to \$150 million ("Facility A") pursuant to the Senior Loan Note Subscription Agreement (the "LNSA") with HealthSpring Life & Health Insurance Company, Inc, Cigna Health and Life Insurance Company, Barings Target Yield Infrastructure Debt Holdco 1 S.Å R.L., Martello Re Limited and REL Batavia Partnership, L.P (the "Facility A Lenders").
+On September 2, 2022, our existing \$90 million debt facility was refinanced to provide an additional \$60 million in available credit, taking the total facility to \$150 million ("Facility A") pursuant to the Senior Loan Note Subscription Agreement (the "LNSA") with HealthSpring Life & Health Insurance Company, Inc, Cigna Health and Life Insurance Company, Barings Target Yield Infrastructure Debt Holdco 1 S.À R.L., Martello Re Limited and REL Batavia Partnership, L.P (the "Facility A Lenders").
 The LNSA has a 3-year term and 8.5% cash coupon rate which is supplemented with the issuance, to the lenders or their affiliates, of Financing Warrants (as defined below).
 The LNSA includes an accordion mechanism by which Tritium Pty Ltd may, subject to certain conditions, seek commitments from any Facility A Lender or any of their respective nominees for a single additional USD term loan of up to \$10.0 million in aggregate on equivalent terms to Facility A (once committed, such loan being the "Accordion Facility") which is to be utilized only after Facility A has been fully drawn.
-The effective date under the Accordion Facility must occur by 30 days from (and including) the first Utilisation Date (as defined in the LNSA) under Facility A. The debt funding under the LNSA is subject to certain financial covenants.
+The effective date under the Accordion Facility must occur by 30 days from (and including) the first Utilisation Date (as defined in the LNSA) under Facility A. Facility A and, if committed and made available, the Accordion Facility both become due 36 months after the first Utilisation Date for Facility A. The debt funding under the LNSA is subject to certain financial covenants.
 Interest on borrowings for each Facility under the LNSA is subject to an interest rate of 8.50% per annum and accrued interest is payable quarterly, with any accrued but unpaid interest outstanding on the termination date thereof (or earlier date that the Facility (or Facilities, as applicable) under the LNSA are repaid) being payable on such date.
 The LNSA includes an exit fee in an amount equal to 2.5% of the principal amount of each loan note that is being repaid or prepaid.

-As noted above, in connection with the financing transactions contemplated by the LNSA, on September 2, 2022, the Company issued to the Facility A Lenders or their affiliates (the "Financing Warrant Holders") an aggregate of 2,030,840 warrants to subscribe for and purchase Ordinary Shares of the Company (the "Financing Warrants") pursuant to the Subscription and Registration Rights Agreement, dated September 2, 2022 (the "Warrant Subscription Agreement"), by and among the Company and the parties listed under Holder on the signature pages thereto, and the Warrant Agreement, dated as of September 2, 2022 (the "Financing Warrant Agreement"), by and among the Company and the parties listed under Holder on the signature pages thereto, and the Warrant Agreement, dated as of September 2, 2022 (the "Financing Warrant Agreement"), by and among the Company, N.A., a federally chartered trust company.
+As noted above, in connection with the financing transactions contemplated by the LNSA, on September 2, 2022, the Company issued to the Facility A Lenders or their affiliates (the "Financing Warrant Holders") an aggregate of 2,030,840 warrants to subscribe for and purchase Ordinary Shares of the Company (the "Financing Warrants") pursuant to the Subscription and Registration Rights Agreement, dated September 2, 2022 (the "Warrant Subscription Agreement"), by and among the Company and the parties listed under Holder on the signature pages thereto, and the Warrant Agreement, dated as of September 2, 2022 (the "Financing Warrant Agreement"), by and among the Company, N.A., a federally chartered trust company.
 The Financing Warrants were issued to the Financing Warrant Holders in reliance upon the exemption from registration provided in Section 4(a)(2) of the Securities Act.
 See "Description of Securities."